bbond007/MiSTer_MidiLink/README.md

 The 'midilink' daemon currently supports following switches / options:

-      TESTSER  - this option sends a test message to the serial port once the daemon is started.

       TESTMIDI - this option sends a middle 'c' note to the MIDI device once the daemon is started.